braidn/Knowledge-Repo/RubyProcs.md

   * Although the norm is to use `do` and `end` with multiple line blocks and `{}` on single line blocks
 * parameters are called between the pipes like: `lambda {|para1, para2|}`
   * and passed after the `.call` method in parens separated by commas

+###Performance

+* It is common for someone to create a proc and call a method with it versus yielding to an enumerator in a block.
+  * This is somewhat more elegant but, since Proc's are Objects, the proc method is much slower.